schollii/pypubsub/README.txt

 advanced features that facilitate debugging and maintaining topics and messages in larger applications.

-Install most recent with "pip install --dev pypubsub".
+Install most recent with "pip install pypubsub".

-Older downloads are on pypi.python.org. older releases, and download stats (the ones on PyPi page are specific to PyPi).